Cotswold Holiday July 2009 - page 3

 |

-We got a good view from the ramparts towards Maidens Tower and The
+We got a great view from the ramparts towards Maidens Tower and The

 Mound.